 - Showing how external and internal influencers, such as caffeine, exercise, meals, alcohol, stress- affect your sleep quality over time.

 - Snoring and other sleep sounds – many of us are unaware that we snore, let alone that it could be disturbing our sleep.
 This metric can help you report any discrepancies to a medical professional.

 - Tracking your progress on how your bedtime routines are improving your sleep.

-With your personal sleep analysis and statistics, you can make meaningful lifestyle changes to help your sleep quality and as a result improve your overall health and wellbeing in the long run.
+With your personal sleep diary and statistics, you can make meaningful lifestyle changes to help your sleep quality and as a result improve your overall health and wellbeing in the long run.
 So scooch over and make some space for statistics in bed.

 Upgrade your sleep with Sleep Cycle

 282 000 ratings (iOS)